Girgias/php-rfcs/container-offset-behaviour.md

 This adds implementation complexity on the part of the handler, and can lead to unintuitive semantics if the handler considers non-falsy things empty.

 Moreover, this is a requirement if we ever want to make `empty()` not a language construct and just a simple function.

+### Remove `isset()` handling for `has_dimension` object handlers

+As show-cased the requirement to return `false` if the offset exist but is `null` is largely misunderstood and affects userland by requirement them to propagate this behaviour to their implementation of `offsetExists()`.
+This adds implementation complexity on the part of the handler, and can lead to unintuitive semantics if the handler considers `null` to be set, while also preventing the widening of the `$array` parameter type of `array_key_exists()` from `array` to `array|DimensionReadable`, something that has been requested by userland.
+[1:https://externals.io/message/122435]

+Moreover, this is a requirement if we ever want to make `empty()` not a language construct and just a simple function.